lmaoonyx/Giskrkv/README.md

 - Buyers must confirm they got the valid product before a payout and if they don't a dispute starts.

 # Example of how a deal would go
-Seller: Opens ticket.\n
+1. Seller: Opens ticket.
-Bot: Asks for the user ID of the buyer.
+2. Bot: Asks for the user ID of the buyer.
-Seller: gives the user ID.
+3. Seller: gives the user ID.
-Bot: Adds the User ID to the ticket.
+4. Bot: Adds the User ID to the ticket.
-Bot: Asks Seller how much money they will receive.
+5. Bot: Asks Seller how much money they will receive.
-Seller: Answers with a number (let's say 1).
+6. Seller: Answers with a number (let's say 1).
-Bot: Asks seller for their LTC Wallet Address.
+7. Bot: Asks seller for their LTC Wallet Address.
-Seller: Gives them their LTC Wallet Address.
+8. Seller: Gives them their LTC Wallet Address.
-Bot: Tells Buyer to send $1 worth of LTC to the Bot's newly generated wallet address.
+9. Bot: Tells Buyer to send $1 worth of LTC to the Bot's newly generated wallet address.
-Buyer: Sends LTC, If not sent within 5 minutes the deal will be canceled (I suggest making a /recover command in case they sent it but it didn't get all confirmations on time, I may make it in the future).
+10. Buyer: Sends LTC, If not sent within 5 minutes the deal will be canceled (I suggest making a /recover command in case they sent it but it didn't get all confirmations on 11. time, I may make it in the future).
-Bot: Confirms they got the funds.
+12. Bot: Confirms they got the funds.
-Bot: Confirms the funds have been confirmed.
+13. Bot: Confirms the funds have been confirmed.
-Bot: Tells seller to send the product in the same channel, Optional but sending in channel makes it more secure for buyer & seller in case of a dispute and it needs to go into manual review.
+14. Bot: Tells seller to send the product in the same channel, Optional but sending in channel makes it more secure for buyer & seller in case of a dispute and it needs to go into manual review.
-Bot: Creates a prompt for ONLY the buyer to click to confirm the product's validity.
+15. Bot: Creates a prompt for ONLY the buyer to click to confirm the product's validity.
-Buyer: Clicks the button.
+16. Buyer: Clicks the button.
-Bot: If the button that is clicked is 'Confirmed' It will auto payout to the seller's wallet, if it's 'Dispute' it will not auto payout and tell the seller to create a dispute.
+17. Bot: If the button that is clicked is 'Confirmed' It will auto payout to the seller's wallet, if it's 'Dispute' it will not auto payout and tell the seller to create a dispute.
-Bot: Saves Transcript.
+18. Bot: Saves Transcript.

 # IMPORTANT
 - The bot needs the SELLER to open the ticket.